-Best pans for induction hobs – tried and tested by the Ideal Home team
+Best pans for induction hobs – 5 tried and tested favourites of the Ideal Home team

 Modern and super-efficient, the best pans for induction hobs will work perfectly on your induction cooktop.
-These hobs are different to traditional electric and ceramic stovetops, though.
+These hobs are different to traditional electric and ceramic stovetops and use magnetic fields to conduct heat.

 Cast iron and stainless steel will work, which means you can also take a look at our guide to cast iron cookware, but pans made of copper or aluminium may not cut the mustard – and they’ll need to be traded with a ferrous, induction-compatible base.